InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/node.md

 An `itk-convert` command line interface (CLI) example demonstrates how to use *itk.js* in a Node.js application.
 Find the full example in the `itk-js/examples/Node.js` [directory of the GitHub repository](https://github.com/InsightSoftwareConsortium/itk-js/tree/master/examples/Node.js).

+This example assumes you are creating a [Node.js package](https://docs.npmjs.com/getting-started/what-is-npm).
+If you do not already have a `package.json` file, [create one](https://docs.npmjs.com/getting-started/using-a-package.json), first.

-First, add `itk` to your project's dependencies:
+Add `itk` to your project's dependencies:

 ```
 npm install --save itk